-6.3.1 Conventional G-banded chromosome analysis
+6.5.1.
+Conventional G-banded chromosome analysis

-6.3.1.1 Cell selection: metaphase cells should not be selected for analysis solely on the basis of good chromosome morphology.
+6.5.1.1 Cell selection: Metaphase cells should not be selected for analysis solely on the basis of good chromosome morphology.
 In general, the technologist should select an area of the slide to begin the analysis and then examine metaphase cells as they appear consecutively in the microscope field, only skipping cells for which extremely poor morphology precludes chromosome identification.
 This technique can also be performed using automated metaphase finders by examining metaphase cells consecutively captured by the system.
-Sufficient cells should be analyzed or examined to maximize the detection of an abnormal clone and establish the clonality of the abnormality found.
+Sufficient cells should be analyzed or examined to maximize the detection of an abnormal clone and establish the clonality of the abnormality found (please see Section 6.5.1.3 below).
 For each abnormal clone identified, clonal cells with the best chromosome morphology should be analyzed, captured, and karyotyped to provide the most accurate breakpoint assignment.
 When cells are skipped because of poor morphology, it is important to attempt to count the number of chromosomes.
-This is particularly true for possible hyperdiploid or hypodiploid pediatric ALL and hyperdiploid plasma cell dyscrasias.
-In addition, attempts should be made to identify possible structural chromosomal abnormalities, particularly if the disease under consideration is associated with a specific recurring abnormality (e.g., the t(9;22) in chronic myeloid leukemia (CML)).
+This is particularly true for hyperdiploid and hypodiploid B-lineage ALLs (B-ALLs) or PCNs.
+In addition, attempts should be made to identify possible structural chromosomal abnormalities, particularly if the disease under consideration is associated with a specific recurring abnormality (eg, the t(9;22) in chronic myeloid leukemia [CML]).

-6.3.1.2 Number of cells evaluated: The number of metaphase cells analyzed versus the number of cells counted or scored should be appropriate for the type of the study (e.g., initial diagnosis or follow-up studies) and the purpose of the study (e.g., detection of residual disease or response to therapy, monitoring for clonal evolution, or monitoring of allogeneic transplant engraftment).
+6.5.1.2 Number of cells evaluated: The number of metaphase cells analyzed vs the number of cells counted or scored for a particular chromosome/abnormality should be appropriate for the type of the study (eg, initial diagnosis or follow-up studies) and the purpose of the study (eg, detection of residual disease or response to therapy, monitoring for clonal evolution, or monitoring of allogeneic transplant engraftment) as discussed in Section 6.5.1.3 below.

-6.3.1.3 Initial diagnostic studies:
+6.5.1.3 Initial diagnostic studies:

 a.
 Analysis: Analyze a minimum of 20 cells from unstimulated cultures.
-For the mature B- and T-cell disorders, a combination of unstimulated and mitogen-stimulated cultures may be appropriate as described.
-Unstimulated CLL cultures infrequently yield CLL-related clonal chromosomal abnormalities; however, they can reveal MDS-related clonal abnormities since some of these patients might have co-morbid MDS because of either prior therapy or age-related.
-Similarly, unstimulated 24-h MM cultures can reveal co-morbid MDS-related clonal abnormalities.
+For the mature B and T cell disorders, adequate representation of cells analyzed from a combination of both unstimulated and mitogenstimulated cultures may be appropriate as described.
+Unstimulated CLL cultures infrequently yield CLLrelated clonal chromosomal abnormalities; however, they can also reveal MDS/AML-related clonal abnormalities because some of these patients may have concurrent de novo or therapy-related myeloid neoplasms.
+Similarly, unstimulated 24-hour PCN cultures can reveal clonal abnormalities from concurrent myeloid neoplasms.